 This Action Center is a clearinghouse for Citizen Action members and friends to focus our voices on enacting policies to the scale of the crisis.

-Citizen Action’s COVID-19 demands of elected leaders are guided by these principles.
+Citizen Action’s COVID-19/Racial Justice demands of elected leaders are guided by these principles.

 - We must suspend normal politics, and do everything possible to save the maximum number of human lives.

 - We must fight for true equity.
-We cannot allow race and class to decide who lives and who dies.
+We can no longer allow race and class to decide who lives and who dies.

 - We must put aside outdated limits on what is possible, and act with the radical boldness of Americans in past national emergencies such as the Great Depression and both World Wars.